White Christmas (film): Production

 Irving Berlin suggested a movie based on his song in 1948.
 Paramount put up the $2 million budget and only took 30% of the proceeds.

-Mel Frank and Norman Panama were hired to add material for Danny Kaye.
-They felt the whole script needed rewriting, and Curtiz agreed.
+Norman Krasna had written the original story, which was intended for Bing Crosby and Fred Astaire.
+When Astaire was ultimately replaced by Danny Kaye, comedy writers Melvin Frank and Norman Panama were hired to add special material for Kaye.
+Panama and Frank felt that Krasna's entire script needed rewriting, and director Michael Curtiz agreed.
 "It was a torturous eight weeks of rewriting", said Panama.
-Frank said "writing that movie was the worst experience of my life.
-Norman Krasna was a talented man but... it was the lousiest story I'd ever heard.
+Frank said that "writing that movie was the worst experience of my life.
+Norman Krasna was a talented man but ... it was the lousiest story I'd ever heard.
 It needed a brand new story, one that made sense."
-They did the job at $5,000 a week.
+They rewrote the screenplay themselves at $5,000 a week.

 Principal photography took place between September and December 1953.
 The film was the first to be shot using Paramount's new VistaVision process, with color by Technicolor, and was one of the first to feature the Perspecta directional sound system at limited engagements.